Frequency Modulation Tutorial Includes:

 Summary of frequency modulation bandwidth & sidebands

-It is worth summarizing some of the highlight points about frequency modulation sidebands, FM spectrum & bandwidth.
+It is worth summarising some of the highlight points about frequency modulation sidebands, FM spectrum & bandwidth.

 - The bandwidth of a frequency modulated signal varies with both deviation and modulating frequency.